Particl-Community/academy/guides/guide_mp_vendor_understanding_sellflow.rst

 .. rst-class:: bignums

   #.
-Open :guilabel:`Market` -> :guilabel:`SELL` -> :guilabel:`Inventory & Products`, locate the listing you want to publish on other community markets and click on its tile to expand the details.
+Open :guilabel:`Market` -> :guilabel:`SELL` -> :guilabel:`Inventory & Products`, locate the listing you want to publish on other community markets, and click on its tile to expand the details.
   #.
-Click on the green :guilabel:`Clone Product to Market` button and selecting which market (and category) you want to add your listing template to.
+Click on the green :guilabel:`Clone Product to Market` button and select which market (and category) you want to add your listing template to.
   #.
 Choose the amount of time you want your listing to show up on the new market and click on :guilabel:`Publish Listing`.

 .. hint::
-  After one (1) blockchain confirmation (approximately 2 minutes) your listing will be live on the previously selected market(s).
+  After one (1) blockchain confirmation (approximately 2 minutes), your listing will be live on the previously selected market(s).
 From this moment, a new market will be connected to your listing template.
 Repeat these steps for all community markets you want to publish your listing on.

 Publish Multiple Items at Once
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~